vmc-project/vmc-documentation/content/user-guide/geant4_vmc/geometry-definition-navigation.md

   If geometry is defined via Root and G4Root navigation is selected, Geant4 VMC only converts the parameters defined in [TGeoMedium](https://root.cern.ch/doc/master/classTGeoMedium.html) objects to Geant4 objects.

 - `geomRootToGeant4`:
-  The geometry defined via TGeo is converted in Geant4 geometry using the external <a href="http://ivana.home.cern.ch/ivana/VGM.html"> Virtual Geometry Model </a> (VGM), which has replaced the old one-way converters from Geant4 VMC (G4toXML, RootToG4), removed from Geant4 VMC with the version 1.7.
+  The geometry defined via TGeo is converted in Geant4 geometry using the external [Virtual Geometry Model](http://ivana.home.cern.ch/ivana/VGM.html) (VGM), which has replaced the old one-way converters from Geant4 VMC (G4toXML, RootToG4), removed from Geant4 VMC with the version 1.7.
 In the VGM, these convertors has been generalized and improved.

 - `geomGeant4`:
   User Geant4 detector construction class can be passed to Geant4 VMC via user defined run configuration class (see [User Geant4 Classes](/user-guide/geant4_vmc/user-geant4-classes)).
 If Geant4 VMC is built with VGM, geometry can be exported in Root using the built-in command: